Home Chemistry Substance Starch

 Starch Iodine Test

-To perform such type of test, we make a light orange-brown solution of iodine (I2) and potassium iodide (KI) in water.
-Molecular iodine is not easily soluble in water solution.
+To perform this test, we make a light orange-brown solution of iodine (I2) and potassium iodide (KI) in water because molecular iodine is not easily soluble in water solution.
 Therefore, we used it together with potassium iodide.
 These two substances formed polyiodide ions in their solution.

 Starch Indicator